MumenJarrah/CloudLabs/lab7.md

 os.system("ip link set dev {} up".format(ifname))
 ```

-After running the two commands above, run the"ip address"command again, and report your
+After running the two commands above, run the "ip address" command again, and report your
 observation.
 How is it different from that before running the configuration commands?

 ### 3.3 Task 2.c: Read from the TUN Interface